Fishponds: Transport

-two railway stations in north Bristol: Henbury and North Filton.
-The latter will be a short distance west of Fishponds.

 Local government

 For elections to Bristol City Council, most of Fishponds is in the Frome Vale electoral ward.
 Southern parts are in the Hillfields ward and western parts are in the Eastville ward.

 Demography

 Neighbourhoods in Fishponds include Chester Park and Mayfield Park.
 Fishponds is bordered by Downend, Staple Hill, St. George, Eastville and Stapleton.
 At the 2011 census the Greater Fishponds area had a population of 37,575.